Visual-based Kinematics and Pose Estimation for Skid-Steering Robots: Observability Analysis

 To investigate the observability properties, the analysis can be either conducted in the original nonlinear continuous-time system~\cite{li2013high} or the corresponding linearized discrete-time system~\cite{guo2013imu,yang2019observability}.
 As shown in~\cite{li2013high,hesch2013towards}, the dimension of the nullspace of the observability matrix might subject to changes due to linearization and dicrestization, and thus we conduct our analysis in the nonlinear continuous-time space in this work.

-To conduct the observability analysis, we follow the methodology in~\cite{li2014onlineabc}, to examine the existence of indistinguishable trajectories given the kinematic and sensor measurement models.
-Specifically, the observability analysis consists of three main steps: firstly, we investigate the information provided by each sensor, and derive inferred `abstract' measurements from the raw measurements; Secondly, we use kinematic and measurement constraints to derive equations that indistinguishable trajectories must follow; Finally, the observability matrix is constructed by computing the derivatives of the previous derived equations with respect to the states of interests.
+To conduct the observability analysis, we are inspired by~\cite{li2014onlineabc}, in which information provided by each sensor is investigated and subsequently combined together for deriving the final results.
+By doing this, `abstract' measurements instead of the `raw' measurements are used for analysis, which significantly simplifies our derivation and is helpful for intuitive understanding.
+Specifically, the observability analysis consists of three main steps.
+Firstly, we investigate the information provided by each sensor, and derive inferred `abstract' measurements from the raw measurements.
+Secondly, we use kinematic and measurement constraints to derive equations that indistinguishable trajectories must follow.
+Finally, the observability matrix is constructed by computing the derivatives of the previous derived equations with respect to the states of interests.
 The observability of the states can be determined by examining the rank and nullspace of the observability matrix~\cite{van2009identifiability}.